 - Lower motor activity

 Meth typically leads to other, more severe problems as well.
-For example, people suffering from addiction often have bad tooth decay.
-This “meth mouth” is a direct result of using meth.
+For example, people suffering from addiction often have “meth mouth.”
+This is a direct result of using meth and results in severe tooth decay and gum disease.
+The teeth of those addicted to meth are often described as rotting, stained, or falling apart.
 Meth addiction can also lead to death as a result of an overdose.

-Overdose is a big issue for meth users.
+Overdose is a real concern for meth users.
 The more often people take meth, the higher their tolerance.
 In turn, they have to keep taking more meth to feel the same high that they once did.

 Getting help for meth addiction is important.
 At San Antonio Recovery Center, we have the knowledge and skills to help people overcome addiction.
-Meth is just one of the many types of addictions that our professional staff can help people battle.
+Meth is just one of the many types of addictions that our professional staff can help treat.

 San Antonio Recovery Center uses a 12-step program to help people overcome addiction.
+This proven and effective approach had helped millions of struggling people for more than fifty years.
 We pride ourselves on focusing on affordability.
 Our goal is to make sure that everyone can afford to get the rehab help that they deserve.